benczaja/energy-efficient-computing/hands-on/monitoring/README.md

 # Initialize the Sensor
 pmt = pypmt.Rapl.create()

-# Read from the PMT Sensor
+# Read from the Sensor
 start = pmt.read()

 some_function_that_you_want_to_time()

-# Read from the PMT Sensor
+# Read from the Sensor
 end = pmt.read()

 print("joules {}".format(pypmt.joules(start, end)))